 Will there be a hearing?

-Yes, if there are charges of relationship violence, sexual misconduct or stalking.
+Yes, if there are charges of relationship or interpersonal violence or sexual misconduct.
 A case that results in charges of this nature will most often be referred to an administrative hearing.

 Is the hearing like a trial?

 No. While the student conduct system does incorporate some principles associated with the legal system, it is fundamentally an administrative review process and should not be compared to the system of resolution offered in the court system.
 Neither the rules of civil procedure nor the rules of evidence applies.